All Episodes

 dan friesen

-That CCC is a hyper-right-wing white nationalist organization that's super against what they call, quote, mixing of the races.
+The CCC is a hyper-right-wing white nationalist organization that's super against what they call, quote, mixing of the races.

-Make no mistake about it, if you're messing around with the Council of Conservative Citizens, it's not because you're politically conservative, it's because you're a straight-up racist.
+If you're messing around with the Council of Conservative Citizens, it's not because you're politically conservative.

-One look at their publication, the Citizens Informer should clear up any concerns you may have if you think that I'm being unfair.
+One look at their publication, The Citizens Informer, should clear up any concerns you may have if you think that I'm being unfair.

 If you're a member of the organization, you are a piece of shit.